 Here are some ways that you can develop a rewarding meditation practice:

 The first step requires you to settle into a tranquil and comfortable location, away from any sort of distraction.
 A calm and stable ambiance will provide you with a positive vibration, helping to enhance your ability to sink into a deeper state of meditation.

 Choose an area that is free from any interferences or distracting noise.
 Make sure this is a place where you can feel comfortable and be at ease.
 This will become your meditation area.

 If you're interested in adding some vibe to your meditation spot, here are few things to consider:

 - Books that inspire you

 - Flowers or Plants (to signify the energy of life)

 It may not be possible to meditate anytime you desire.
 There are many responsibilities to be taken care of and managing time can often become a daunting task.
 Out of your hectic agenda, choose a suitable time when you can meditate effectively without any distraction.

 You may choose any time of the day.
 Some practitioners love to wake up very early in the morning — rising with the sun while the rest of the world is still in bed.
-For you it might be before lunch or late in the evening but make sure it is a specific time where you can follow through without interuption.
+For you, it might be before lunch or late in the evening but make sure it is a specific time where you can follow through without interruption.